Optimistic Navigation: Boost Perceived Performance

 Exposing Heavy Code

-While optimistic navigation enhances user experience, it can also reveal other performance bottlenecks, such as heavy code.
-After eliminating network delays during navigation, software delays will be more visible.
-Heavy libraries or computationally expensive components often cause these delays.
-Consider lazy-loading/refactoring them if the "Interaction to Next Paint" metric takes more than 16 milliseconds in the production build.
-You can find that metric in Chrome developer tools on the "Performance" tab; it runs on navigation.
+Consider refactoring if the "Interaction to Next Paint" metric takes more than 32 milliseconds in a production build (you can find that metric in Chrome developer tools on the "Performance" tab; it runs on navigation).

 Drawbacks of Optimistic Navigation